matteopessina/jwt-validation/README.md

 # Tampering JWT

-This code shows that validation jwt validation fails if someone tries to tamper it
+This code shows that jwt validation fails if someone tries to tamper it

 ## Requirements